Fuyang Anhui, China Travel Guide

 Second class ~¥100-150.

 Fuyang is generally safe for tourists.
 Petty crime, like pickpocketing, can occur in crowded areas like markets or bus/train stations.
 Maintain vigilance and book your valuables.
 No specific high-crime neighborhoods are designated for tourists.
 Exercise common sense, after sunset in particular.
 Risk of natural catastrophes include seasonal flooding during the summer monsoon season (June-August) due to Fuyang's location on the Huai River plain.
-Monitor local weather advisories during this time.
+Monitor local weather advisories at this time.
 Summer months can also bring heatwaves, requiring precautions against heat-related illnesses.

 Keep essential emergency contact information readily accessible.
-This includes local emergency numbers.
+This comprises local emergency numbers.
 Also, have the contact details for your country's embassy or nearest consulate in China (e.g., Beijing, Shanghai, Guangzhou).
 Inform family and friends of your travel plans and emergency contacts before you depart.
 Consider leaving copies of your passport, visa, and insurance information with a trusted person at home.

 Fuyang, though often overlooked, a wealth of attractions blending history, culture, and nature.
 Tour ancient pagodas, tranquil lakes, and local markets.
 This section guides you through the city's must-see sights and hidden gems.